matthewearl/matthewearl.github.io/_posts/2021-06-16-quake-blender.md

 with other players, or for personal review.
 Being a multiplayer game, the game is split into client and server components.
 The demo is essentially a recording of the traffic that goes from server to client during the game.
-Given a demo, and an installation of Quake, it's then possible to reproduce exactly what the player saw at the time of recording:
+Given a demo, and an installation of Quake, it is then possible to reproduce exactly what the player saw at the time of recording:

 {% include vid-caption.html caption="Illustration of recording a demo.
 The client (right) communicates with the server (left).
 Traffic received by the client is recorded to the demo file.." src="/assets/quake-blender/demo_record.webm" %}